-This report provides an opportunity for Scrutiny Committee to submit any comments to Cabinet on the proposed 2023/24 to 2026/27 Housing Revenue Account (HRA) budget, including the revised position for 2022/23 as required under the Budget and Policy Framework.
+This report requires Full Councils approval for the proposed 2023/24 to 2026/27 Housing Revenue Account (HRA) budget, including the revised position for 2022/23 as required under the Budget and Policy Framework.

 The report details how rents and service charges are determined, and the proposed increases/decreases for 2023/24 are set out for approval.